-Individuals should contact the ABMA’s Regulatory Department (RD) via the details provided at the end of this policy.
+Individuals should contact the ABMA’s Compliance Department (CD) via the details provided at the end of this policy.

-The RD will acknowledge receipt of your concern within 2 working days.
-After the initial review of the concern, ABMA may deal with the protected disclosure in accordance with our Malpractice and Maladministration Policy.
+The CD will acknowledge receipt of your concern within 2 working days.
+After the initial review of the concern, ABMA may deal with the protected disclosure in accordance with the ABMA Education Malpractice and Maladministration Policy.

 While we are prepared to investigate issues which are reported to us anonymously and/or by whistleblowers, we shall always try to confirm any disclosures by means of a separate investigation before taking up the matter with whom the disclosure relates.